Oregon maternity and paternity leave can last for zero, twelve, or twenty-four weeks, and soon new parents will enjoy paid time off as well.

 - 50% replacement of wages above 65% of the SAWW, subject to a limit of 120% (about $1,254)

-However, this generous benefit offers no help with lost wages until that time, and parents will have to find alternatives during the interim.
+However, this generous benefit offers no help with lost wages until that time, and parents will have to find alternatives during 2022.

 Government assistance during maternity leave could help you survive an extended period without help from OPFMLI.
 A variety of federal welfare programs can help new mothers and fathers pay their bills when they are off from work.

-Lost earnings could make you eligible for some of these income-based supports.
+Lost earnings could make you eligible for some of these income-based supports in 2022.